Beal’s – the men, the grill, the legend

 Walt, left, and a Beal's employee write in the day's specials.

 Most alumni who ate at Beal’s will recall its green counter.
 But, according to an old Creighton magazine account, it was actually blue, perhaps to go with Creighton’s primary color.
-Over time, the buildup of grease, cigarette smoke and profanity had just given the linoleum a greenish hue.
+Over time, the buildup of grease, cigarette smoke and profanity had apparently given the linoleum a greenish hue.
 (Like much else regarding Beal’s, I can’t 100% confirm this is true, but it’s too funny a detail and too perfect a metaphor to leave out.)

 Before Beal’s opened in 1940, Creighton already had an eatery — Wareham Hall’s Beanery — but Walt surmised (correctly) that students would welcome an alternative.